-5.20 Personnel Records (Adopted 6-1-1992; Revised 4-7-2003, 12-2-2013)

-Personnel records and information will be maintained for each applicant, employee, and past employee as required by federal and state laws.
+- A.1.
+New positions must be approved by the Board of Trustees. - B.2.
+Replacement of employees in exempt positions must be approved by the Board of Trustees. - C.3.
+Vacancies in non-exempt positions may be filled with the approval of the College President for full-time positions or the appropriate administrator for part-time positions. - 5.12 Personnel Records (Adopted 6-1-1992; Revised 4-7-2003, 12-2-2013; xxx 2022) (formerly 5.20) Personnel records and information will be maintained for each applicant, employee, and past employee as required by federal and state laws.
 Personnel files maintained by the Office of Human Resources are to contain information that is needed by the College to conduct its business or which is required by federal or state law.
 These records will be stored in a fireproof cabinet in a secure location.
 Files may be paper or electronic or a combination of the two versions.
+Paper records will be stored in a fireproof cabinet in a secure location.

-5.20.1 Personnel Files-In General
+5.12.1 Personnel FilesFile-In General (Revised xxx 2022)

 The file of an individual employee will be considered confidential information and a closed record, to the extent allowed by the law, and will only be available to authorized administrative personnel and to the employee.
-Individually identifiable personnel records, performance ratings or records pertaining to employees or applicants for employment are closed records under the Missouri Sunshine Law to the extent allowed by law.
-Pursuant to state law, the names, positions, salaries and lengths of service of all employees are public information and must be released upon request.
+Individually identifiable personnel records, performance ratings, or records pertaining to employees or applicants for employment are closed records under the Missouri Sunshine Law to the extent allowed by law.
+Pursuant to state law, the names, positions, salaries, and lengths of service of all employees are public information and must be released upon request.

-The Master Personnel File Stored in Human Resources
+The Master Personnel File Stored in Human Resources (Revised 3-1-2018, xxx-2022)